Amplifying the Voice of the Black Consumer Part 3 – How Brands Can Support the Black Community ─ Key Takeaways

 In honor of Black History Month, we put a spotlight on our ongoing dialogue with the Black community regarding systemic racism in the U.S. following the recent Black Lives Matter movement.
 C+R hosted a virtual consumer panel that focused on gauging the progress of where we are six months after the murder of George Floyd.
 In this very honest discussion, we explored consumers’ perceptions of companies’ support of the Black community and the impact of COVID-19 on an already marginalized populace.
 Here are some takeaways that illuminated our understanding of how members of the Black community are feeling during these troubling times.

-Fill out our form to download our complimentary Summary of these key takeaways!
+Fill out our form below to download our complimentary Summary of these key takeaways!

 1. A RENEWED SENSE OF UNITY: THE BLACK COMMUNITY IS EMBRACING BLACK JOY AMID THE MOVEMENT FOR CHANGE